-Dying, rising, reigning.
+L. M. Dying, rising, reigning.

-HE dies! the Friend of sinners dies!
+- 'E dies! the Friend of sinners dies!
 Lo!
-Salem's daughters weep around;

-A solemn darkness veils the skies; A sudden trembling shakes the ground:

-Come, saints, and drop a tear or two For him who ground beneath your
+Salem's daughters weep around; - A solemn darkness veils the skies; - A sudden trembling shakes the ground : - Come, saints, and drop a tear or two For him who groaned beneath your load :